omahs/website-5/docs/examples/password_checker.md

 For those looking to implement their own password solutions: we do not present a complete implementation of a password validity checking program, nor is our example one that follows [guidelines recommended by NIST](https://pages.nist.gov/800-63-FAQ/#q-b06), which caution "against the use of composition rules (e.g., requiring lower-case, upper-case, digits, and/or special characters) for memorized secrets".
 Bob's Identity Service should responsibly further process Alice's resulting SHA256 salted password hash using a KDF such as scrypt before storing it in a database.
 This example has also not supplied the mechanism by which Alice confirms she is the actor responsible for generating her new password. <b>Our purpose here is simply to illustrate the power of sharing the results of private computations.</b>

+While the general concepts discussed in this article should persist across versions, our API is undergoing many changes prior to our 1.0 release, so some details here may be version-specific.
+This article was last updated for [v0.14](https://github.com/risc0/risc0/releases/tag/v0.14.0).

 # Overview

 In some ways, Alice's process follows convention.
 Alice generates a `password` that meets Bob's requirements, and Bob receives a `SHA-256 hash of Alice's password` along with a `salt`.
-Like all RISC Zero projects for the zkVM, the bulk of the password checker program is divided between a [host driver](https://github.com/risc0/risc0/blob/main/examples/password-checker/src/main.rs) that runs the zkVM code and a [guest program](https://github.com/risc0/risc0/blob/main/examples/password-checker/methods/guest/src/main.rs) that executes on the zkVM.
+Like all RISC Zero projects for the zkVM, the bulk of the password checker program is divided between a [host driver](https://github.com/risc0/risc0/blob/v0.14.0/examples/password-checker/src/main.rs) that runs the zkVM code and a [guest program](https://github.com/risc0/risc0/blob/v0.14.0/examples/password-checker/methods/guest/src/main.rs) that executes on the zkVM.
 By taking advantage of the RISC Zero zkVM, Alice can run a password validity check and her password never needs to leave her local machine.
 Alice's process is as follows:

 * Alice's `host driver program` shares a password and salt with the `guest zkVM` and initiates guest program execution.
 * The `guest zkVM program` checks Alice's password against a set of validity requirements.
 * If the password is valid, it is hashed with the provided salt using SHA-256.
 If not, the program panics and no computational receipt is generated.
-* The guest program generates a salted hash of Alice's password and commits it to a `journal`, part of a computational [`receipt`](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/index.html).
+* The guest program generates a salted hash of Alice's password and commits it to a `journal`, part of a computational [`receipt`](https://docs.rs/risc0-zkvm/latest/risc0_zkvm/receipt/struct.Receipt.html).
 * Alice sends the receipt to Bob's Identity Service.

 # What Information Can A Zero-Knowledge Proof Provide?